gknoop/gknoop-dev-environment/README.md

-# my-kbuntu-config
+# gknoop dev environment
-scripts and files to automate setting up Kubuntu 18.
+A repository with scripts for setting up my servers and local development environment.